Ircam-R-IoT/motion-analysis-max/README.md

 * `max-ircam-riot-v1.7` uses the `riot-v1.7` abstraction
 * `max-ircam-riot-v1.8` uses the `riot` abstraction

+To see the whole set of abstractions in action, open the patch called something like `riot-analysis-example.maxpat` corresponding to your R-IoT version, and connect your R-IoT board to get some input.

 #### getting started

 Depending on the version of the R-IoT board you are using, and the version of